 - 2) If you want the final expression to be in the simplest form possible (for example before applying an arithmetic function, or simply because things will go faster afterwards), apply the function simplify to the result.
 This is done automatically at the end of a gp command, but not in intermediate expressions.
 Hence n above is not an integer, but the final result stored in the output history is!
 So if you type type(%) instead of type(n) the answer is t_INT, adding to the confusion. - 3) As already stated, power series expansions are always implicitly around x = 0.
-When we wanted them around x = a, we replaced x by z + a in the function we wanted to expand.
+When we wante them around x = a, we replace x by z + a in the function we want to expand.
 For complicated functions, it may be simpler to use the substitution function subst.
-For example, if $p = 1 / (x^4 + 3x^3 + 5x^2 6x + 7)$, you may not want to retype this, replacing x by z + a, so you can write subst(p, x, z+a) (look up the exact description of the subst function).
+For example, if $p = 1 / (x^4 + 3x^3 + 5x^2 6x + 7)$, you may not want to retype this, replacing x by z + a, so you can write subst(p, x, z+a) (look up the exact description of the subst function). - 4) The valuation at x = 0 for a power series p is obtained as valuation(p, x).